isdanryan/AbleCase/readme.md

 - CSS - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)
 - HTML - [W3C HTML Validator](https://validator.w3.org/)

-**Note:** W3C's HTML Validator dosen't play well with Django's HTML template langauge, so after pasting in the code, I purposfully ignored some of the errors and only paid attention to the ones directly relating to the HTML launage and formatting.
+**Note:** W3C's HTML Validator doesn't play well with Django's HTML template language, so after pasting in the code, I purposefully ignored some of the errors and only paid attention to the ones directly relating to the HTML language and formatting.

-As this was built specificaly for an end client and their end user requirements, I didn't feel the need to pass this through Googles Lighthouse.
+As this was built specifically for an end client and their end user requirements, I didn't feel the need to pass this through Googles Lighthouse.

 ## Known issues & Bugs

 While there are currently no known issues, several bugs were found during the build.
 These were picked up by myself during coding the site and some were picked up by the users during testing.
-These mostly stemned from incorrect code syntax and the calls to functions before data was readily available.
+These mostly stemmed from incorrect code syntax and the calls to functions before data was readily available.
-These were fixed as they were found in order to avoid any larger issues devloping.
+These were fixed as they were found in order to avoid any larger issues developing.
-I originally want to use a uuid to generate a customer reference, but limit it to specific number of characters, however I could not get shortUUID to work and opted to use the customers intitals along with a datetime stamp.
+I originally want to use a uuid to generate a customer reference, but limit it to specific number of characters, however I could not get shortUUID to work and opted to use the customers initials along with a datetime stamp.

 ## Final screenshots